nanoframework/Samples/samples/AzureSDK/DpsSampleApp/README.md

 # Azure IoT Device Provisioning Service (DPS) example

 You will find a sample to show how to connect to Azure IoT Device Provisioning Service (DPS).
-DPS allows you to provision devices individually, by group with SAS token or with certificate.
-Those 4 scenarios are fully supported and represented in the same.
+DPS allows you to provision devices individually, by group with authentication with SAS token or X.509 certificates.
+Those 4 scenarios are fully supported and described below.

 **IMPORTANT:** please refer to the DPS documentation to understand how to create each provisioning.
 Uncomment the provisioning type you want to use.